f-caro/ESP32-IoT-button-graph-test/README.md

 # ESP32-IoT-button-graph-test
-ESP32 recording button presses, and serving webpage that graphs the numbers over time.
+ESP32 recording button presses, and serving webpage via webSockets in order to graph the responses.
+The objective was to test the ESP32 webSocket implementation written in microPython.

 ### Firmware was compiled from scratch in order to accomodate Websocket MicroPython Server files into 4MB flash memory.